hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/authentication-modes.md

 metaDescription: "This part of the tutorial covers how to choose the right auth mode"
 ---

 In this part, we will look at the different modes for Authentication.

-Authentication is handled outside of Hasura.
-You can bring in your own Auth server and integrate it with Hasura.
-There are broadly two options available.
+The key part to understand is that, Authentication is handled outside of Hasura.
+You can bring in your own Auth server or use any of the Authentication providers that support JWT and integrate it with Hasura.
+There are broadly two options available to achieve this:

 - JWT Mode
 - Webhook Mode